lazyvar/mack.travel/content/posts/beginnings.md

 I'm writing this at 2:00 am on my first night here.
 I arrived earlier this day and enjoyed a much needed hot shower and 10 hour sleep.
 Tomorrow I will have to stay up as late as I can and adjust my circadian rhythm.

 Is it a shame that my first meal here had to be McDonald's?
-It was the only thing open and it had an ATM.
-The beef was 100% Australian cattle (see picture) and it actually tasted like a burger unlike the processed stuff back home.
+It was the only thing open and they had an ATM.
+The beef was 100% Australian cattle (see picture) and it actually kinda tasted like a real burger unlike the processed stuff back home.

 Some realizations I've had in my short time here: I've arrived at the tail end of the rainy season and I didn’t pack any rain gear.
 Thailand is one of the few countries that drive on the left hand side of the road.
 I know absolutely zero Thai.